 The penalty for illegally driving in a bus lane is £60, reduced to £30 if paid within 14 days.

 Signs are displayed and road markings show the lane is for buses only and that cameras are in operation.

-You can find out more about parking in our complete A-Z of parking services (pdf) located in our documents area of this page.
+You can find out more about parking in our complete A-Z of parking services (pdf) located in the Documents section of this page.